rasmus-kirk/halo-accumulation/report/report.md

 \end{algorithmic}
 \end{algorithm}

+Where $l(x), r(x)$ returns the respectively left and right half of the vector given.

 The $\PCDLOpen$ algorithm mostly follows the IPA algorithm from Bulletproofs.
-Except,in this case we are trying to prove we know polynomial
+Except, in this case we are trying to prove we know polynomial
 $p$ s.t. $p(z) = v = \dotp{\vec{c_0}}{\vec{z_0}}$.
 So because $z$ is public, we
 can get away with omitting the generators, $(\vec{H})$, for $\vec{b}$ which we would otherwise need in the Bulletproofs IPA.
 For efficiency we also